Newark Public Library

 The Newark Public Library (NPL) is a public library system in Newark, New Jersey.
 The library system offers numerous programs and events to its diverse population.
-With eight different locations, the Newark Public Library serves as a Statewide Reference Center.
+With seven different branches, the Newark Public Library serves as a Statewide Reference Center.
 The Newark Public Library is the public library system for the city of Newark, Essex County, New Jersey, United States.
-Currently, the library system boasts an enormous collection of both art and literature, art and history exhibits, a variety of programs for all ages, and much more.
+The library system boasts a collection of art and literature, art and history exhibits, a variety of programs for all ages.
+The library is home to author Philip Roth's collections.